jitusharma7/NLP-with-disaster-Management/README.md

   <img src="/loss.PNG" width="300">

-## Business_Recommendation
-* Firm should focus on 3 important features 'Percent difference CTC', 'Duration to accept the offer'& 'Age'
-* Firm should introduce new offering/schemes based on these 3 features combination so that attrition rate can reduce.

 ## Credit
-[dare2Compete](https://https://dare2compete.com/) - This project has been done on this competitive platform.
+[kaggle](https://www.kaggle.com/) - This project has been done on this competitive platform.